shaitanzx/Fooocus_extend/README.md

 **Full list of differences from the original Fooocus**

 1. Modules running during generation
-   - OneButtonPrompt
+   - OneButtonPrompt - prompt generator with many settings
    - Prompt Translate
-   - PhotoMaker
+   - PhotoMaker - generating images with a reference face
-   - InstantID
+   - InstantID - generating images with a reference face
-   - Inswapper
+   - Inswapper - face replacements in the generated image
-   - CodeFormer
+   - CodeFormer - face enhancer
-   - Vector
+   - Vector - vector image generation
 2. Additional modules
-   - Image Batch
+   - Image Batch - generation with a batch of reference images
-   - Prompt Batch
+   - Prompt Batch - generating a prompt batch
-   - X/Y/Z Plot
+   - X/Y/Z Plot - a module that allows you to generate images by changing various parameters
-   - Inswapper
+   - Inswapper - face replacements in the generated image
-   - CodeFormer
+   - CodeFormer - face enhancer
    - Remove Background
-   - Vector
+   - Vector - allows you to convert a raster image into a vector
 3. Tools
-   - Civitai Helper
+   - Civitai Helper - A module for working with models and downloading them from Civitai
-   - TextMask
+   - TextMask - A module for overlaying text on images and generating a mask for it for subsequent generation with text
-   - SVGcode
+   - SVGcode - allows you to convert a raster image into a vector
-   - Roller
+   - Roller - module for rolling images
    - OpenPoseEditor
-   - Logo
+   - Logo - overlaying a logo on an image
    - Photopea
 4. Select the resolution and aspect ratio of the generated image
 5. Wildcard